-Tooth decay (also known as a cavity or caries) is one of the most common diseases to affect children and adults in the UK.
+Tooth decay, sometimes also known as cavity or caries, is one of the most common conditions to affect both adults and children in the UK.
 Some people are at higher risk of developing decay than others and it’s commonly caused by plaque.
 Plaque is a sticky film of bacteria that constantly forms on teeth.

 Tooth decay can occur: